 Spanish Version: El Gran Debate de los Filtros de Café: Decolorados Vs Sin Decolorar

 Coffee brewed on a Kalita Wave using a bleached filter.
 Credit: The Cappuccino Traveler

 The Origin of Paper Filters

 While the cloth filter (the “sock”) has been around for a long time, the paper filter didn’t appear until the turn of the twentieth century.
-Melitta Bentz, a housewife and avid coffee drinker in Dresden, East Germany, was tired of finding grounds in her coffee.
-She knew there had to be a better and easier way to filter her brew.
+In Dresden, Germany, Melitta Bentz was tired of finding grounds in her coffee.

 And so on July 8, 1908, the paper coffee filter was patented as a “Filter Top Device lined with Filter Paper.”
 That same December, Mrs. Bentz founded the Melitta Bentz Company, and the rest is history.